CS3398-Elara-helloJupiter/CS-Elara-F2018/README.md

 Team members contributed individual html files for practice, research and simple implementation design.
 These can be pulled, saved locally, and readily opened in any web browser.

+Mary's artifact was DemooWebApp.html which she implemented, the dynamic table in HTML and accommodated the web application to be resized with the user's window.

+Jessica's artifact was jess-spprint-one.html which implemented the suggested design that will be able to work with the backend of the web, in order to store the user's input.

+Sam’s artifact was Styles.css which includes the design elements of the website that improve the appearance and functionality.

+Aaron’s artifact was ButtonGroupTable_Example.html was to try to implement buttons in the related languages in order to build up to be able to implement “ on click” buttons.

 The current TAB application is split between the index.html and style.css files.

 All team members contributed to the index.html and style.css files by incorporating the best features present in indiviudal html files.